-- Insider Buying: Other than the Director at Hovnanian (HOV) who purchased 20k shares (~$45k) in late October, there's been no recent insider buying in the sector.
+- Insider Buying: A Director at Hovnanian (HOV) purchased 20k shares (~$45k) in late October.
+Outside of that, there's been no recent insider buying in the sector.

 - Short Interest: CAA, KBH and DHI have seen SI creep higher, rising as a % of SO by 5.0%, 4.2% and 1.5%, respectively in the latest month.
 TMHC, HOV & MTH have seen SI fall by 2.3%, 2.0% and 1.8%, respectively.

 - Sell Side Sentiment: MTH has seen the largest drop in sell side support (-10.1% 1M change), while BZH has seen the largest bump in support (+9.1% 1M change).

 - Valuation: The cheapest names in the group currently are BZH (7.4x), TPH (9.3x) and TMHC (8.7x), while the most expensive are NVR (15.0x), LEN (12.5x), and TOL (13.1x).